Tip 1: Link It To Your Existing Knowledge Sagar, 30, is a product development manager at enParadigm and known for his nerdiness. He never loses an opportunity to get better at coding. He mentioned that incorporating learning simulations helped him compare what he already knew and mark how different

 "So what is your secret for retaining what you learn during workshop sessions?”- I casually popped this question to some of my colleagues over a conversation around sustainable learning programs.
 What followed was an interesting discussion with a "mash-up" of tips and suggestions from 2 groups of participants- One, who gave a learner’s perspective and the other who chose to speak as themselves; the facilitators.
-I bring excerpts from this interesting discussion for you, in the form of 8 quick tips.# Tip 1: Link It To Your Existing KnowledgeSagar, 30, is a product development manager at enParadigm and known for his nerdiness.
+I bring excerpts from this interesting discussion for you, in the form of 8 quick tips.

+# Tip 1: Link It To Your Existing Knowledge Sagar, 30, is a product development manager at enParadigm and known for his nerdiness.
 He never loses an opportunity to get better at coding.

-“Compare what you already know and mark how different the new rules and concepts are, as compared to what you are already doing.
-Then the learning becomes easy.
-For example, when I learnt coding for Android, the first thing I did was figure out how it is different from Javascript.
-Once I linked it, it became quite easy to learn coding for Android.
+He mentioned that incorporating learning simulations helped him compare what he already knew and mark how different the new rules and concepts are, as compared to what he was already doing.
+Then the learning became easy.
+For example, when he learnt coding for Android, the first thing he did was figure out how it is different from Javascript.
+Once he linked it, it became quite easy to learn coding for Android.

 # Tip 2: Be Explorative.
 Find Out New Opportunities to Apply LearningVinod, 25 yrs, is also a solutions consultant and regularly attends meet-ups and programs on self-development.
 His suggestion: